 - The President and the American people have sworn off tax increases as a deficit solution, and no one in Congress seems to want to suggest otherwise.
-So as far as taxes are improve the distribution of the tax burden. - There have been a lot of reports and analyses of inequities in the tax code, including one by Joe Pechman on who pays taxes, and one by Ralph Nader's Public Citizen group on corporate loopholes.
-Despite all the headlines, the bottom line conclusion is one we have known for a long time--payroll people, while the proliferation of tax burden on working for the upper incomes and corporations.
+So as far as taxes are concerned, the focus will be on tax reform and ways to improve the distribution of the tax burden. - There have been a lot of reports and analyses of inequities in the tax code, including one by Joe Pechman on who pays taxes, and one by Ralph Nader's Public Citizen group on corporate loopholes.
+Despite all the headlines, the bottom line conclusion is one we have known for a long time--payroll taxes and bracket creep raised the tax burden on working people, while the proliferation of tax loopholes cut taxes for the upper incomes and corporations.
 There, in nutshell, is the source of most of the momentum for tax reform. - Working people have legitimate concerns in the tax debate: protection of the tax free status of fringe benefits that workers have bargained for, including health insurance-and larger personal exemptions.
-Businesses and workers who concerns, too, which is why we expect a long and lively debate. - Clearly tax reform is important, because we must have a tax system that our people believe in and will support without coercion.
-But unless we deal with the deficit, initiatives such as tax reform will fall by the wayside -- because our fiscal crisis will demand all our energy if it gets worse. - Republicans led the effort to reduce and index tax rates, close corporate loopholes, shut off some upper-income benefits, and improve tax compliance over the past four years.
+Businesses and workers who don't benefit from rich fringe benefits have legitimate concerns, too, which is why we expect a long and lively debate. - Clearly tax reform is important, because we must have a tax system that our people believe in and will support without coercion.
+But unless we deal with the deficit, initiatives such as tax reform will fall by the wayside-because our fiscal crisis will demand all our energy if it gets worse. - Republicans led the effort to reduce and index tax rates, close corporate loopholes, shut off some upper-income benefits, and improve tax compliance over the past four years.
 Taken together these changes are the best improvements in tax policy for working people in many years.
 And without them, scheduled increases in the payroll tax would be pinching workers much more severely than they are. - The latest report by the Joint Committee on Taxation shows that tax loopholes and preferences will amount to about \$424 which is why people are troubled by the unfairness of a "swiss cheese" tax base.

-Resident's Tax Reform
+Reagan's Tax Reform